California lawmakers poised to give consumers broad privacy powers

 A major privacy bill on the table in California on Thursday could reshape how Silicon Valley does business.
 If the bill becomes law, people living in the Golden State can tell companies to stop collecting or selling their personal data.

-The state's Senate and Assembly are both scheduled to vote on the bill Thursday in an effort to get it on Gov. Jerry Brown's desk by the end of the day.
+In two votes Thursday, the state's Senate and Assembly both passed the bill in an effort to get it on Gov. Jerry Brown's desk by the end of the day.
 The tight deadline comes courtesy of an even stricter voter initiative that will appear on California ballots this November if lawmakers can't get the bill through by 5 p.m.
 PT Thursday.

-The bill -- AB 375, or the California Consumer Privacy Act -- turns the tech world's business model on its head by letting regular internet users ask for the data a company has collected on them and who they've sold it to.
+The bill -- AB 375, or the California Consumer Privacy Act -- turns the tech world's business model on its head by letting regular internet users ask for the data a company has collected on them and who it's sold that data to.
 That alone could be eye-opening for consumers.
-Most people understand their online activity is being tracked for targeted advertising, but we don't have a broad understanding of what data is being used.
+Most people understand their online activity is being tracked for targeted advertising, but we don't have a broad understanding of what data's being used.

 Consumers could ask for a detailed list under the this bill, which is sponsored by Assembly member Ed Chou and Sen. Robert Hertzberg, both Democrats.
 Couple that with the ability to say, "Hey, stop that" and we could be on the brink of a major shift in how internet companies do business.